maeglin89273/GeneBot/README.txt

+[CRISPR Gene Knockdown]

+Collecting the knockdown gene sequence from website (http://crispr.mit.edu) by specifying the gene name (EX: ABI1 [Preferred Symbol] AND Homo[Organism]) and the nucleotides location.

 Run the quick-start shell(quick_start.sh) with recommended configuration If you want to configure the bot manually, type the following command  for more configuration details: python3 source/geneBot.py -h